 Set expectations for your staff.
 Don’t alarm them.
 Panic is infectious.
 Do be honest and direct about the challenges you will all face together.
 In many ways, your people are your business.
 You will all need the same balance of optimism, urgency, and resolve when facing the ever-changing daily trials.
 Learn more about leading staff through uncertainty here.

 Brainstorm solutions for offsetting your most pressing liabilities.
 When was the last time you refinanced your debt?
 What is your current aggregate interest rate for all loans?
 Can it be consolidated or reduced?
 Thoroughly review all contractual agreements and insurance contracts for contingencies like disaster clauses or business interruption coverage.
-Research and stay abreast of local and federal government relief efforts like low interest loans and aid.
+Research and stay abreast of local and federal government relief efforts like low-interest loans and aid.
 Can you offset liabilities with real assets?
-Divesting stagnate inventory and recently cancelled orders generates desperately needed cashflow, even if at a cost or moderate loss basis.
-Negotiate timelines for payables and not just for interest free extensions.
+Divesting stagnate inventory and recently canceled orders generates desperately needed cash flow, even if at a cost or moderate loss basis.
+Negotiate timelines for payables and not just for interest-free extensions.
 Request early payment discounts.

 Catastrophe doesn’t favor the idle.
 The actions you’ve taken shouldn’t be treated as transient or contingencies.
 They are the new norm—or at least they are for the time being.
 No one has any way of knowing when the economic winds will change, including you.